itcentralng/X-CloneBackend/README.md

 So added the status path for and assign it the method get since we are only retriving value not sending value instead so..
 Yep

 __STEP IV__:
+And erm the
+if command __name__ and "__main__" part is for checking if the name of the file as i said is equal to the main so i update the startdate value to the date and time the flask runs and started and then for the app.run(debug=true) is just to run the flask for me and erm if the debug is just help debug stuff to true